opensourceworks-org/object-storage-proxy/README.md

 ## Introduction

-A fast and safe reverse proxy server, based on Cloudflare's [pingora](https://github.com/cloudflare/pingora?tab=readme-ov-file), to reverse proxy AWS and IBM Cloud Object Storage buckets and integrate your Authentication and Authorization services.
+A fast and safe in-process reverse proxy server, based on Cloudflare's [pingora](https://github.com/cloudflare/pingora?tab=readme-ov-file), to reverse proxy AWS and IBM Cloud Object Storage buckets and integrate your Authentication and Authorization services.

 - [x] Takes a Python authorization callable function (allows you to plug in your own authorization services) and api_key fetch callback function and cos bucket dictionary.
 - [x] The validation is cached with optional ttl (default 5min, keep it short).